| | |

 In puppies, hiccups are usually temporary and tend to decrease as they grow older.

-Most dogs outgrow them by the time they reach eight months to one year.
+Most dogs outgrow them by the time they reach 8 months to 1 year old.

 As a rule, it is best to do nothing if your dog gets hiccups.
 If you get stressed, you will exacerbate your puppy’s anxiety.